Artwork by

 • Fast respirations

-It might help knowing that while you may not experience all of these symptoms, medical professionals have treatment options for all of them.
+It might help to know that while you may not experience all of these symptoms, medical professionals have alcohol withdrawal treatment options for all of them.

 Unless you have a serious health condition or you’ve had severe withdrawals in the past, you probably won’t need more than a supportive environment to help you through.
 That includes: